tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 A Client is required to have the following information, derived from a given TokenChallenge:

 - Origin Name, a hostname referring to the Origin {{!RFC6454}}.
-This is the value of TokenChallenge.origin_name.
+This is the name of the Origin that issued the token challenge.
+One or more names can be listed in the TokenChallenge.origin_info field.
+Rate-limited token issuance relies on the client selecting a single origin name from this list if multiple are present.
 - Token Key, a blind signature public key corresponding to the Issuer identified by the TokenChallenge.issuer_name.
 - Origin Name Key, a public key used to encrypt request information corresponding